pjover/sam/README.md

 ## Generate mocks with mockery

 1. cd to the ports directory: `cd internal/domain/ports`
-2. Run mockery for the intercafe you want to mock `mockery --name=DbService`
+2. Run mockery for the interface you want to mock `mockery --name=DbService`